electricimp/AmazonDRS/examples/README.md

 1. Make sure there are no errors in the logs.
 1. Make sure there are periodic logs like this:
-![Make sure there are periodic logs like this](images/PeriodicLogs.png "Make sure there are periodic logs like this")
+![Make sure there are periodic logs like this](images/PeriodicLogs.png "Make sure there are periodic logs like this") **Note**: The message "Your Refresh Token is Atzr|IwEB..." contains your **Refresh Token**.
+You may use it exploring the library or for testing purposes.
 1. Your application is now up and running.